Originally published: 3/1/2021

-“Great job!”
+"Great job!"
 When was the last time someone said that to you?
 Bet it made you feel good!
-As Friday, March 3th is Employee Appreciation Day, a chance for employers to recognize employees for the hard work they’ve done throughout the year, we look at the benefits that employee appreciation brings – for both employees and employers.
+As Friday, March 1 is Employee Appreciation Day, a chance for employers to recognize employees for the hard work they’ve done throughout the year, we look at the benefits that employee appreciation brings – for both employees and employers.

-We all know what a difference it makes when a boss or colleague recognizes and appreciates our efforts at work, from a simple ‘thank you’ for staying late to meet a deadline, to formal recognition through an increase in scope of work or responsibility.
-Research has shown that being appreciated increases our morale, motivation and job satisfaction.
+We all know what a difference it makes when a boss or colleague recognizes and appreciates our efforts at work, from a simple "thank you" for staying late to meet a deadline, to formal recognition through an increase in scope of work or responsibility.
+Research has shown that being appreciated increases our morale, motivation, and job satisfaction.
 But appreciating employees isn't just about being nice, it brings benefits for employers themselves.

-For example, according to Shawn Anchor, author of The Happiness Advantage, ‘the single greatest advantage in the modern economy is a happy and engaged workforce’.
-His decade-long research concluded that happiness increased sales by 37 percent and productivity by 31 percent, while according to Gallup research1, the main reason why employees leave their jobs is lack of recognition.
+According to Shawn Achor, author of The Happiness Advantage, "The single greatest advantage in the modern economy is a happy and engaged workforce."
+His decade-long research concluded that happiness increased sales by 37% and productivity by 31%, while, according to Gallup research1, the main reason why employees leave their jobs is lack of recognition.

 At New York Life, employee appreciation is not just for one day a year, but every day.
-We recognize --and reward--the achievements and contributions of our talented employees who work so hard to make a big difference in people's lives--to their colleagues, to their communities and to our customers.
+We recognize -- and reward -- the achievements and contributions of our talented employees who work so hard to make a big difference in people's lives -- to their colleagues, to their communities, and to our customers.

 We recognize our employees’ talent and help them achieve their career goals.
 We back them with unyielding support, development, and resources.
-Take our Internal Mobility Program (IMP), which has helped employees interested in proactively guiding their own career paths by providing career counseling and coaching sessions on activities like writing resumés, and interviewing skills.
+Take our Internal Mobility Program (IMP), which has helped employees interested in proactively guiding their own career paths by providing career counseling and coaching sessions on activities like writing resumés and interviewing skills.

-• 380 IMP Hires since the program began
+• 474 hires since the program began

 The training opportunity provided by programs such as the IMP is just one of the many great reasons to work at New York Life.
 There’s also company stability, a comprehensive benefits package, and the potential for professional growth for talented employees who want to progress in their careers.
 At New York Life, we appreciate our employees.
 Every day.